cube-js/cube/docs/content/Caching/Caching.md

 Refresh strategy can be customized by setting the [refreshKey](pre-aggregations#refresh-key) property for the pre-aggregation.

-The default value of the `refreshKey` is `every: '1 hour'`.
+The default value of `refreshKey` is `every: '1 hour'`.
 It can be redefined either by providing SQL:

 ```javascript
 cube(`Orders`, {